-4) Carbon-Based Antennas: Graphene and carbon nanotubes, which are rolled sheets of graphene, are two promising materials to be used within THz range.
-As mentioned before, due to the strong skin effect, metallic materials, especially copper, suffer reduced conductivity.
-Thus, the performance of antennas using metallic components is reduced.
-In contrast, graphene features high conductivity due to the propagation of plasmon mode in this frequency range.
-Furthermore, the conductivity can be tuned by chemical doping, but also by applying electric and magnetic fields, which allows to the production of tunable antennas [275].
-This and some other advantageous properties make graphene interesting for THz applications in general and in particular for antenna design.
-The most reported efforts are to exchange the metallic conductors by graphene or carbon nanotubes in e.g. planar antenna structures [276], [277].
-Besides, the approach of building a dipole antenna based on carbon nanotubes was reported [278], [279].
+4) Carbon-Based Antennas: Graphene and carbon nanotubes, which are rolled sheets of graphene, are two promising materials for use over the THz frequency band.
+Due to the skin effect, metallic materials, especially copper, suffer low conductivity and therefore inferior performance.
+In contrast, graphene features high conductivity due to the propagation of plasmon mode in a high-frequency range.
+The conductivity can be tuned not only by chemical doping, but also by applying electric and magnetic fields, enabling the production of tunable antennas [274].
+These properties make graphene suitable for fabricating THz antennas.
+The most discussed use is to replace the metallic conductors with graphene or carbon nanotubes in, for example, planar antenna structures [275], [276].
+Besides, the approach of building a dipole antenna based on carbon nanotubes was reported [277], [278].

-B. THz Components and Devices
+B. THz Components and Transceiver Design